-The preparation of financial statements in accordance with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in accordance with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenditures during the reporting period.
+Areas requiring the use of significant estimates include the estimated value of donations-in-kind recognized in revenue, the valuation of investments, the useful life of property and equipment, accrued liabilities, allocated expenses and the measurement of the annuity obligation.
 Actual results could differ from management's best estimates as additional information becomes available in the future.